ebunders/cdi-test/readme.txt

 note: an injectable with a custom qualifier and also @Default, is no longer considered a match.
 Weird...
 note: you can annotate the return type of a @Produce method with a custom qualifier, and it works.
 Yay!

+@PostConstruct annotated methods will be called after injection, before 'the business'. use for runtime configuration based on...